swift-project/docs/docs/troubleshooting/aircraft_not_rendered.md

 - All aircraft are not rendered.
 Something is entirely wrong.
     - Have you moved your models (folder)?
 If so, reload the models and re-create the model set.
-    - For XP11, are your models located in the XPlane folder?
+    - For XP11, are your models located in the X-Plane folder?
     - did model validation pop-up?
       Then *swift* already tells you your model set is broken.
       You can run the validator in the mapping tool or the *swift* pilot client, see [model set validation](./../documentation/flying/model_set_validation.md).